tonykc/getdata_project/CodeBook.md

 The variables in the tidy data set "result.txt" are separated by space.
+As this is the summary on average values on different measurements by subject and activity, the "unique" key of this table is "subject + activity".

 The list of variables are described below: